 This handbook supplements the University Student Handbook and contains all the policies and procedures for occupational therapy (OT) graduate students.
 This is a dynamic document.
 Changes in OT Department policies and/or procedures may be proposed at any time by faculty and/or student to meet ongoing needs.
 Policies and procedures must be reviewed by the Director and Occupational Therapy Department Policies Committee and submitted to the entire faculty for a majority vote before being adopted.

-The OT Program requires that all matriculating students abide by the UNE Policies as defined in the UNE Student Handbook (2016-2017) (UNE Student Handbook Link) and the WCHP Graduate Student Policies and Procedures.
-(2016-17).
-Policies for 2016-17 will be posted by June 1, 2016.
+The OT Program requires that all matriculating students abide by the UNE Policies as defined in the UNE Student Handbook (2017-2018) and the WCHP Graduate Student Policies and Procedures (2017-2018).